+Send materials by email or mail to your lodge or district cultural officer, who will order your pin from the Lodge Leader Supply Store.
+Keep a copy of your report for your records.
+Contact Information Name: Mailing address: City: State/Province: ART 2 Zip/Postal Code: Phone: ()

+Lodge Affiliation In FORMATION:

+(Required) Membersh ip #:

-PIN APPLICATION FORM - ROSEMALING PART 2 CONTACT INFORMATION: Name: Mailing address: City: State/Province: Zip/Postal Code: E-mail address: Phone: () LODGE AFFILIATION INFORMATION: (Required) Membership #: District #: Lodge #: Year of Birth: I am attaching (all required): 1.
-One design on a round or oval 6" to 8" flat backgrounded surface. ☐ Two project photos, 1 in-process, 1 completed 2.
-One design on a square or rectangular 8" to 10" flat backgrounded surface. ☐ Two project photos, 1 in-process, 1 completed 3.
-Elective activity # 4.
-Evaluation Form Have you received Cultural Skills Program pin awards previously?
-Yes No If yes, please list: Signature (Cultural Skills Applicant) Date By signing this form and accepting awards you are giving Sons of Norway Headquarters permission to use your photos in future promotional materials.
-FOR LODGE CULTURAL SKILLS ADMINISTRATOR OR DESIGNATED LODGE OFFICER USE ONLY (Signature and Printed Name of Lodge Cultural Skills Admin/Officer) Date Lodge Cultural Skills Admin/Officer Mailing Address: City: State: Zip: E- Mail address: Daytime Tel:() FOR SONS OF NORWAY HEADQUARTERS USE ONLY
+District #: Lodge #: Year of Birth:

+1 am attaching (all required): 1.
+One design on a round or oval 6" to 8" flat backgrounded surface.
+Image: Two project photos, 1 in-process, 1 completed 2.
+One design on a square or rectangular 8" to 10" flat backgrounded surface.
+Image: Two project photos, 1 in-process, 1 completed 3.
+Elective activity #

+SONS of NORWAY

+1455 W. Lake Street, Minneapolis, MN 55408